greg-vazzana/obsidian-completr-plus/README.md

 ## Configuration

-### Blacklist
+### Ignore List

-- You can blacklist any suggestion by adding it to the `.obsidian/plugins/obsidian-completr-plus/blacklisted_suggestions.txt` file
+- You can ignore any suggestion by adding it to the `.obsidian/plugins/obsidian-completr-plus/ignored_suggestions.txt` file
-- Alternatively, you can use the hotkey to blacklist the currently selected suggestion (Default `Shift+D`)
+- Alternatively, you can use the hotkey to add the currently selected suggestion to the ignore list (Default `Shift+D`)

 ### LaTeX commands